-Dr. Ruth Richards, educational psychologist, Board Certified psychiatrist, and professor for almost 25 years at Saybrook University in Creativity Studies, and Consciousness, Spirituality, and Integrative Health, is a Fellow with the American Psychological Association (APA) in Divs.
+Dr. Ruth Richards is an educational psychologist and board-certified psychiatrist with more than 25 years of experience.
+She is also a Fellow of the American Psychological Association (APA) in Divs.
 10, 32, and 48, and a member of Div.
-34. She has published numerous articles, edited/written four books on everyday creativity, and received the Rudolf Arnheim Award from Div.
+34. Dr. Ruth is a professor at Saybrook University in Creativity Studies, and Consciousness, Spirituality, and Integrative Health.
+She has published numerous articles, edited/written four books on everyday creativity, and received the Rudolf Arnheim Award from Div.
 10 APA for Outstanding Lifetime Accomplishment in Psychology and the Arts.

-Dr. Richards’ work spans education, clinical areas, social action, spirituality, aesthetics and awareness, and the importance of chaos and complexity theories in areas including our dynamic identity, interconnection, mutual awareness, expanded empathy, and forward potentials for evolution in a challenged world, and evolving cosmos.
-Earlier, Dr. Richards was Principal Investigator at McLean Hospital and Harvard Medical School, working with Dennis Kinney and others, on development and validation of the Lifetime Creativity Scales.
-These were written up by Daniel Goleman in The New York Times, while highlighting new findings on risk for bipolar disorder and an everyday creative “compensatory advantage” among better functioning relatives.
+Dr. Richards’ work spans education, clinical areas, social action, spirituality, aesthetics, and awareness, and the importance of chaos and complexity theories in areas including our dynamic identity, interconnection, mutual awareness, expanded empathy, and forward potentials for evolution in a challenged world, and evolving cosmos.
+Earlier, Dr. Richards was the Principal Investigator at McLean Hospital and Harvard Medical School, working with Dennis Kinney and others, on the development and validation of the Lifetime Creativity Scales.
+These were written up by Daniel Goleman in The New York Times while highlighting new findings on risk for bipolar disorder and an everyday creative “compensatory advantage” among better-functioning relatives.
 The message is mainly about health.